PostHog/posthog.com/contents/handbook/world-class-engineering.md

 One of the things we've learned is the very strongest engineers are usually those who want autonomy the most, and so freedom is a great way to attract and retain world-class talent.
 Now that we're lucky enough to have people like this already here, people see PostHog as a destination company, accelerating further our access to some of the best people in the world at what they do.

-## A high percentage of our emoloyees are engineers
+## A high percentage of our employees are engineers

 If we want to ship a lot, we need to figure out how we can have most of capital go into engineering.